13 Places To Carb Load For The Memphis St. Jude Marathon (Or Anytime)

 6. Strano (948 S. Cooper St.)

 Load up on carbs Sicilian-style at Strano in Cooper Young for lunch or dinner.
-Their pizza is one of the best I’ve had in Memphis, and their fresh-baked bread is absolutely heavenly.
-They offer a choice of gourmet olive oils from The Mighty Olive to go with it.
-I recommend the blood orange or garlic herb flavors.
+Their pizza is delicious, their pasta is homemade, and their fresh-baked bread is absolutely heavenly.
 Read more.

 8. Blue Plate Cafe (5469 Poplar Ave. and 111 S. Court Ave.)